hxuhack/hxuhack.github.io/index.md

 - "IntelliAd: Assisting Mobile App Developers in Measuring Ad Costs Automatically [Poster]," Cuiyun Gao, Yichuan Man, **Hui Xu**, Jieming Zhu, Yangfan Zhou and Michael R. Lyu, _in Proc. of the 39th International Conference on Software Engineering (ICSE-C)_, 2017.

-- "DiagDroid: Android Performance Diagnosis via Anatomizing Asynchronous Executions," Yu Kang, Yangfan Zhou, **Hui Xu**, and Michael R. Lyu, _in Proc. of the 24th ACM SIGSOFT International Symposium on the Foundations of Software Engineering (FSE)_,Seattle, WA, USA, November 13-18, 2016.
+- "DiagDroid: Android Performance Diagnosis via Anatomizing Asynchronous Executions," Yu Kang, Yangfan Zhou, **Hui Xu**, and Michael R. Lyu, _in Proc. of the 24th ACM SIGSOFT International Symposium on the Foundations of Software Engineering (FSE)_, Seattle, WA, USA, November 13-18, 2016.

 - "N-Version Obfuscation," **Hui Xu**, Yangfan Zhou, and Michael R. Lyu, _in Proc. of the 2nd Cyber-Phsical System Security Workshop (in conjunction with AsiaCCS)_, Xi'an, China, May 30, 2016.